Astropy Affiliated Packages

 Becoming an Affiliated Package

 In addition, you should make an effort to connect with the Astropy developer community, including developers from the core astropy package or any related affiliated packages.
 If your package is determined to meet the above standards, it will be accepted and added to the affiliated package registry.
-Note however that if packages become unmaintained or do not meet the standards anymore, they may be removed from the list of affiliated packages.
+Note however that if packages become unmaintained or do not meet the standards anymore, they may be removed from the list of affiliated packages, as per pyOpenSci policy.

 Package Template